Security Deposit Laws in District of Columbia

 District of Columbia Security Deposit FAQ

-In District of Columbia, landlords must return the security deposit within 45 days of the tenant moving out, per D.C.
-Code § 42-3502.17.
+- In District of Columbia, landlords must return the security deposit within 45 days of the tenant moving out, per D.C.
+Code § 42-3502.17; 14 DCMR §§ 308-311.
 They must either return the full deposit or provide an itemized statement of any deductions.

-In District of Columbia, the penalty for wrongfully withholding a security deposit is: 3x wrongfully withheld amount for bad faith.
+- In District of Columbia, the penalty for wrongfully withholding a security deposit is: Failure to follow the procedure forfeits the right to withhold any portion of the deposit.
+Bad-faith withholding (frivolous/deceptive/self-serving refusal) subjects landlord to liability for 3x (treble) the security deposit.
+Bad-faith withholding of interest: liability for 3x the interest accrued.
 You can sue in small claims court to recover the deposit plus the statutory penalty.